 Their effect is stupidly simple and simply stupid: removing an Energy for free, when you can only attach one per turn, is disastrous for your opponent.
 Super Energy Removal is potentially worse, removing two of them when your opponent expects it the less, while you have complete control of the moment you lose one.
 It even works in combination with Promotwo and Rocket's Zapdos, just in case it wasn't powerful enough by itself.

-Super Energy Removal enjoyed a quickban in Japan for very good reasons, but Wizards of the Coast did not ban it.
+Super Energy Removal enjoyed a quickban in Japan, but Wizards of the Coast did not ban it.

 Gust of Wind